mbierman/unifi-installer-for-Firewalla/README.md

 **Standard disclaimer:** I can not be responsible for any issues that result.
 Happy to answer questions though. :)

-If you need to reset the container (stop and remove and try again) here are some basic steps
+If you need to reset the container (stop and remove and try again) run the following commands:

-Run the following commands

 ```
 sudo docker container stop unifi && sudo docker container rm unifi